data-capsule/fogros2-sgc/docs/routing.md

 2. Use queries instead of flushing.
 3. Smooth Node shutdown
-4. allow indirections (point to another gdp name)
+4. allow indirections (point to another gdp name) after resolving, it will resolve to a piece of routing information or a specific channel of connection

 ### Workflow
 ```